rust-lang/rfcs/text/0000-procedural-vtables.md

 * Totally off-topic, but a similar scheme (via const eval) can be used to procedurally generate type declarations.
 * We can likely access associated consts and types of the trait directly without causing cycle errors, this should be investigated
 * This scheme is forward compatible to adding associated fields later.
-* If/once we expose the `Unsize` traits on stable, we could consider adding a method to the `Unsize` trait that performs the conversion.
+* If/once we expose the `Unsize` (do not confuse with `CustomUnsize`) traits on stable, we could consider adding a method to the `Unsize` trait that performs the conversion.
 This way more complex unsizings like `String` -> `str` could be performed without going through the `Deref` trait which does the conversion.
 This would allow us to essentially write `impl str for String` if we make `str` a `trait`.
+We could also move the `CustomUnsize` trait's `from` method's `T` parameter onto the trait, thus allowing users to manually `impl CustomUnsize<CString> for CStrPtr`.